Frijoles Charros (Mexican Charro Beans Recipe)

 These beans remind me of summer…but can really be enjoyed all year round.
 In the hot months I make them in my pressure cooker (like the Instant Pot) and on cold days I make them on the stove top.

-The stew is a complete or full meal, and you can serve it as such.
+The traditional Mexican stew is a complete or full meal, and you can serve it as such.
 Maybe add some warm tortillas on the side — either corn or flour tortillas is fine.
 Or you could also serve smaller portions as and appetizer or it also makes a perfect side dish.

 🤠 What are Frijoles Charros